vermakun/ecu-fingerprinting/README.md

 1. Control Parameter Features
 2. Control Parameter + Spectral Analysis Features

+*New*:

+Two primary files are provided:
+* ecu_fingerprint_sandbox.x - a feature sandbox that processes a single file to demonstrate how feature extraction calculations work
+* ecu_fingerprint_classification.x - processes all files within the Dataset and performs machine learning training and classification to identify  ECU records with a test set, with performance metrics calculated to compare selected featuresets and ML hyperparameters

+Also, depending on your IDE environment use the appropriate file types when running the code:
+* ecu_fingerprint_x.ipynb (for Jupyter Notebooks)
+* ecu_fingerprint_x.py    (Python 2.7/3.X)

 ## Initialization

-* Make sure all relevant Python packages are installed before running the code
+* Make sure all relevant Python packages are installed in your environment before running the code (not needed for Google Colab users):
+	* numpy
+	* pandas
+	* seaborn
+	* matplotlib
+	* scipy
+	* sklearn
+* For Google Colab users, the dataset and library files will need to be copied from your Google Drive.
+For this to work, you will need to make sure the corresponding lines of code indicated by ### Google Colab Only ### are uncommented.
+Follow instructions to enable Google Drive availability in your Colab instance.

 ## File-preconditioning

 * Look for the line declaring "datapath"
-* Make sure that "datapath" is directed to the provided Data folder path correctly.
-* If this is configured correctly, this section of the code should run without issue.
-* If not, make sure that this path is in your Python PATH variable.
+	* For non-Google Colab users, the path string should be: '.\Dataset'
+	* For Google-Colab users, adjust the path string to the location of the dataset within your Google Drive

 ## Feature Extraction

-* Look for the line starting with " !cp "
+* Look for the line starting with "!cp" this line should be uncommented for Google Colab users and pointing to the correct library python file
-* This line should be commented out (it is used for Google Colab)
+* For non-Google Colab users, this line should be commented out since the library file should already be in your current directory
 	* If not, make sure to comment it out
-* The rest of this section should run fine if MethodX.py is in the same directory as ECE_5831_Project_MethodX.ipynb/.py

 ## Training and Test Datasets